-Why this Challenge is My Favorite
+Why this STEM Challenge is My Favorite

-The reason why I like this lesson so much is because students are already familiar with solving mazes — either on paper or in a corn maze, and can understand how to figure out the challenge.
+The reason why I like this lesson so much is that students are already familiar with solving mazes — either on paper or in a corn maze, and can understand how to figure out the challenge.
 Then as educators, we can take this lesson a step further and introduce the concept of sending a robot in to solve the maze.

 Expand Upon this Challenge with Additional Lessons